10 Simple Ways to Improve Your Mood When You're Feeling Down

-Sometimes, we are just so overwhelmed with things in our head and what is going on around us and we can’t help ourselves but to feel a little out of whack.
+Sometimes, we are just so overwhelmed with things in our head and what is happening around us that we can’t help but feel a little out of whack.

-But whatever that has been going on, know that it is okay not to be okay at times and to make you feel happy today, we are going to give you 10 tips on how to enhance your mood pill-free!
+But whatever that has been going on, know that it is okay not to be okay at times, and to make you feel happy today, we will give you ten tips on how to enhance your mood pill-free!

 1. Breathe Right

-You do it every day but most people don’t even breathe properly.
+You do it daily, but most people don’t breathe properly.
 This is because we take shallow breaths using the upper part of our lungs.
 To encourage proper breathing, inhale slowly through the nose.
 Then exhale through your mouth.

 Be present.
 Be in the moment.
 Breathe for a count of 20, then 30.
-Got a bit of time?
+Do you have time?
 Do 60.
 Think of it as cleansing breaths.
 The oxygen must go to the deepest part of your lungs.
-Breathing exercises are proven ways to think of happy thoughts and enhance mood.
+Breathing exercises are proven ways to think happy thoughts and enhance mood.

 2. Go out for a Walk

-We can all agree that staying cooped up indoors all day can lead to feeling anxious and unhappy.
-If you’re feeling down, try to get some fresh air and sunshine, even if that just means sitting on your patio for a little while.
-A walk in a park can provide a mental boost, and while you’re on your walk, take a look at your surroundings and think of happy thoughts – feel the air, deep breathe.
-Calm your mind and just simply relax.
+We can all agree that staying indoors all day can lead to feeling anxious and unhappy.
+If you’re feeling down, try to get some fresh air and sunshine, even if that means sitting on your patio for a little while.
+A walk in a park can provide a mental boost, and while you’re on your walk, look at your surroundings and think of happy thoughts – feel the air and deep breathing.
+Calm your mind and simply relax.

 3. Surround yourself with positive friends

 When you’re feeling down, spending time with a friend who tends to be more positive can be helpful.
-Surrounding yourself with happy people who have a positive energy can change your mood.
-Give your friend who tends to look on the bright side a call next time you need to gain some new perspective.
-You can also have a good chit chat about Celtic stories like A Fascinating Irish Story of Love and Adventure that will surely make you think of happy thoughts.
+Surrounding yourself with happy people who have positive energy can change your mood.
+Give your friend who cares to look on the bright side a call next time you need to gain some new perspective.
+You can also have a good chit-chat about Celtic stories like A Fascinating Irish Story of Love and Adventure that will make you think of happy thoughts.

 4. Do something you’re good at

-Whether it’s running, baking or hula-hooping, doing something you’re good at is a quick and easy way to improve your mood.
-(Unless the only things you can think of are eating junk and drinking beer, of course.)
+Whether running, baking, or hula-hooping, doing something you’re good at is a quick and easy way to improve your mood.
+(Unless the only things you can think of are eating junk and drinking beer.)
 Doing something you know you kick arse at will give you a sense of achievement — and it’s near impossible to feel down when you’re proud.
-Hobbies can be fun, mentally stimulating, and lead to feeling accomplished, confident, and happier.
-Some people do shopping therapy by buying gifts for themselves like Irish jewelries as part of their practice to enhance mood.
+Hobbies can be fun, mentally stimulating and lead to feeling accomplished, confident, and happier.
+Some people do shopping therapy by buying gifts for themselves, like Irish jewellery, as part of their practice to enhance their mood.